-The One Planet Fellowship Receives Funding Boost From The European Commission
+The One Planet Fellowship Receives Funding Boost from the European Union

-Agropolis Fondation and the European Commission (EC) have signed a €3M Grant Agreement to support the implementation of the One Planet Fellowship on the occasion of the 3rd African Union-European Union Agriculture Ministerial Conference held at the Food and Agriculture Organization of the United Nations (FAO-UN).
+Agropolis Fondation and the European Union (EU) have signed a €3M Grant Agreement to support the implementation of the One Planet Fellowship on the occasion of the 3rd African Union-European Union Agriculture Ministerial Conference held at the Food and Agriculture Organization of the United Nations (FAO-UN).

 Launched in December 2017 in Paris, France, during the first One Planet Summit, the One planet Fellowship will work to build the capacity of high potential researchers from Africa and Europe to develop relevant, gender-responsive interventions towards climate change adaptation.
 The Fellowship targets up to 600 African and European research scientists working on climate change in Africa to foster a vibrant, intergenerational network of African and European Climate change scientists.